Hacking away at a house

 The man in the moon has peered through his monocle many times.
 Sometime bright when things went well, sometimes with slit-eyed malevolence when they didn’t.
 Like when we discovered some rotten floor joists..... sigh.
 He witnessed the ups and downs of an old git dealing with a dysfunctional skill-set and a creaking body.

 So, coming towards Christmas 2019 just the snagging list remains.
 It’s quite a long one and we don't have long to tick them off.
 If I lump them together and tackle them a dozen at a time we may, just may, be able to sit down with a nut roast and box of Merlot come 25/12.
 If we can afford chairs and a table that is.
 Although I have a plan in that context.
-It comes in the form of a load of tool boxes and a wallpaper pasting table with a cloth over it.
+A makeshift table will be formed from a load of tool boxes and a wallpaper pasting table with a cloth over it.
 If we can afford a cloth.

 One relationship has suffered though....